shirin-chehelgami/MRI_to_Microwave_FullPipeline/README.md

 # MRI to Microwave Breast Data Processing Pipeline

-A complete pipeline for breast MRI segmentation and dielectric property conversion for microwave imaging applications.
+A complete pipeline for breast MRI segmentation and conversion of tissue labels to dielectric properties for microwave imaging applications.

 ## Overview